-To assure a broad liberal arts education and a solid grounding in the basics of business, all business students must complete 44 credits in the Core Curriculum.
+To assure a broad liberal arts and sciences education and a solid grounding in the basics of business, all business students must complete 36 credits in the Core Curriculum.
 The Core Curriculum is required of all USF undergraduates and covers topics ranging from a foundation in the liberal arts, communication and math skills through the social sciences and ethics.
 Core Curriculum course requirements are listed under the Core Curriculum section in this catalog.

 A minimum of 22 credits of general electives may be taken from various areas of interest.
 Elective courses range from languages to exercise sports to computer skills.
 Electives may also be used to fulfill prerequisite requirements.

 Business Core and Foundation